NFL-League approves plan for 16-team playoff field if COVID-19 forces cancellations | Sports-Games

 NFL-League approves plan for 16-team playoff field if COVID-19 forces cancellations

 NFL owners approved a proposal on Tuesday to expand the playoff field from 14 teams to 16 if clubs are unable to complete the same number of regular-season games due to the ongoing COVID-19 pandemic.
-The proposal, which was approved unanimously, is a key contingency plan for the league as it aims to complete its 2020 season on schedule, amid a renewed surge of COVID-19 cases across the United States.
+The proposal, which passed unanimously, is a key contingency plan for the league aiming to complete its 2020 season on schedule even as COVID-19 cases surge again across the United States.

 "The resolution passed today established criteria for post-season eligibility in the event that all clubs cannot play the same number of regular-season games."
-The NFL has seen numerous COVID-19 positives among players, staff and personnel since the start of the season, forcing delays and the rescheduling of games, but so far - through nine weeks of competition - no games have been canceled outright.
+The NFL has seen numerous COVID-19 positives among players, staff and personnel this season, forcing delays and rescheduling of games.
+So far, through nine weeks of competition, no games have been canceled outright.

 - READ MORE ON: